eagle-io/docs/source/topics/nodes/index.rst

 	|

 |icon-point-text-control| Text Control Parameter
 	Text Control Parameters are similar to Text Parameters however the value can be controlled by the user.
 Historic data represents the user control operations.
+Please note: Text Control Parameters for Campbell Scientific data loggers currently do not support Control operations.

 .. only:: not latex